 I focus on buying older content sites with age and authority, then rebuilding them into something new and useful for the reader.
 But what exactly does this mean?

 Think of it like a house renovation – I pick up websites that have strong foundations, but they’ve typically been neglected or abandoned by their previous owner.
 They need work, effort and care to become tenable again.

 So, I acquire the old property (website), then go to work repairing any damages (fixing technical issues), redecorating it (rebranding or modernising the website design), and then making the house habitable (optimising + adding new content).
 Simple.

 Our Six Step Plan for Growth

-Generally I follow the same 6-step plan when I acquire a domain or website – keeping things as simple as possible.
+Generally I follow the same 6-step plan when I acquire a website – keeping things as simple as possible.